Bit-Han/Tailwind-pricing-conf/README.md

 You can check out some blog posts that help explain these better below

+You can check out some blog posts that help explain these better below

 - [Tailwind animation-How to create Tailwind CSS Animation](https://www.devwares.com/blog/create-animation-with-tailwind-css/)
 - [Tailwind grid-How to use tailwind CSS grid templates in your project](https://www.devwares.com/blog/how-to-add-tailwind-css-grid-to-your-project/)
 - [How to create a Beautiful Responsive Navigation bar Using Tailwind CSS](https://www.devwares.com/blog/how-to-create-a-beautiful-responsive-navbar-using-tailwind-css/)